ZimmermanGroup/py-conformational-sampling/README.md

 * The venv or conda environment containing py-conformational-sampling should be activated when using the library
 * Since openbabel is used to interpret the input file, any openbabel supported molecular file format can be used as input with slight modification (e.g. `stk_ligand = load_stk_mol(ligand_path, fmt='mol')` for a mol file)
 * Binding atoms may be alternatively supplied by specifying the element and index of binding atoms based on zero-indexed ordering in the ligand structure file (example excerpt below)
+* It is recommended that the environment variable OMP_NUM_THREADS is set to "1".
+Otherwise it seems that xTB attempts to use threads for each individual conformer and that this can be an order of magnitude less efficient than parallelizing over conformers.

 ```python
 functional_groups = [stk.SingleAtom(stk.C(73)), stk.SingleAtom(stk.O(22))]